-This tour, led by Romain Nugou and Adrian Mialet, travels across the great southern plain between the Pyrénées and the Massif Central, into the heavily wooded highlands of the Auvergne, and down the superb river valleys of the Lot, Tarn and Dordogne.
+This tour, led by Romain Nugou and Adrian Mialet, who joins us in Sarlat, travels across the great southern plain between the Pyrénées and the Massif Central, into the heavily wooded highlands of the Auvergne, and down the superb river valleys of the Lot, Tarn and Dordogne.

-- Tour through one of the most scenic and dramatic regions of France, dominated by the lovely river valleys of the Lot, Tarn and Dordogne. - Discover the unique history of the Cathars and their cities and castles in Carcassonne and Albi. - Visit some of the grandest pilgrim churches, at Toulouse, Moissac, Conques and Périgueux, built on the great medieval pilgrim route to Santiago de Compostela. - Explore the Templar and Hospitaller territories and the Commanderie in Sainte-Eulalie de Cernon, the Knights' headquarters dedicated to the pilgrims on their way to Jerusalem. - Learn about the unique medieval frontier towns, bastides, such as Cordes-sur-Ciel, Najac, Sarlat and Monpazier. - Visit châteaux that were once medieval fortress castles but later became majestic palaces surrounded by fine gardens. - Visit Cro-Magnon era sites in the Dordogne, where Homo sapiens was first identified. - See the spectacular cave paintings of the Late Stone Age in the caves of Rouffignac, Cougnac, Pech-Merle and Lascaux II facsimile. - View the large prehistoric sculpted frieze at Abri de Cap Blanc. - Amble through the weekly village markets and taste the famous Périgord delicacies. - Cruise along the Dordogne River on board replicas of traditional gabares. - Sample award-winning wines and enjoy lunch at Château Carbonneau near Saint-Emilion, a familyrun winery with strong New Zealand ties.
+- Tour through one of the most scenic and dramatic regions of France, dominated by the lovely river valleys of the Lot, Tarn and Dordogne. - Discover the unique history of the Cathars and their cities and castles in Carcassonne and Albi. - Visit some of the grandest pilgrim churches, at Toulouse, Moissac, Conques, Rocamadour, and Périgueux, built on the great medieval pilgrim route to Santiago de Compostela. - On the Larzac plateau, explore the Templar and Hospitaller territories and their Commanderies, monastic farms supporting their war effort in the Holy Land. - In Rodez experience the creative cuisine of Michelin-starred chef Michel Bras and discover the artistic world of Pierre Soulages 'the painter of black and light'. - Delve into the medieval world and visit its unique frontier towns, bastides, such as Cordes-sur-Ciel and Monpazier; visit châteaux that were once medieval fortresses but later became majestic palaces surrounded by fine gardens. - Visit Cro-Magnon era sites in the Vézère valley, where Homo sapiens was first identified, including the large prehistoric sculpted frieze at Abri de Cap Blanc. - See the spectacular cave paintings of the Late Stone Age in the caves of Rouffignac, Cougnac, Pech-Merle and Lascaux II facsimile. - Amble through the weekly village markets and taste the famous Périgord delicacies. - Cruise along the Dordogne River on board replicas of traditional gabares. - Sample award-winning wines and enjoy lunch at Château Carbonneau near Saint-Emilion, a familyrun winery with strong New Zealand ties.